First, what are Datasheets?

 After creation, they need to be populated, revised, issued, viewed, and downloaded and that is where SOCKETWorx steps in.

 From any HTML 5 web browser like Chrome or Edge SOCKETWorx users manage Asset datasheets.

 So, perhaps the question is why not?

 Users access SOCKETWorx datasheets online.
 Security Roles are established and assigned to users to control viewing, modifying, and exporting permissions across SQL or CAD Connectors.
 Users can create work orders to capture data change or let the system do it automatically.
 Work In Progress(WIP) datasheets constantly await the next revision issuance.
 Once ready, Users can issue revisions one-by-one, or in bulk.
 Regardless, revisions are automatically annotated so changes between them are easily identifiable.

 All datasheet data, templates, and revisions reside within the cloud until users extract them by downloading one-by-one or in bulk.
 Datasheets can be exported as Microsoft Excel (*.xlsx) or memorialized as Adobe PDF **.pdf)files.

 How to get started?

-SOCKETWorx provides micro services such as Static, Revision, and Freeform system fields which satisfy many datasheet technical and logistic field requirements.
+SOCKETWorx Static, Revision, and Freeform system fields can be used to satisfy informational requirements.

-Generally, datasheet information is grouped into categories like Location, Identification, Process, Specification, Project Management, Revision, etc.
+Generally, datasheet information is grouped, so categories like Location, Identification, Process, Specification, Project Management, and Revision fields should be too.

-Datasheets can a mass hundreds fields, so it is important to have a strategy and couple it with SOCKETWorx capabilities.
+Datasheets can consume hundreds of fields, so it is important to have a strategy and couple it with SOCKETWorx capabilities.